The Mandarin - the Answer to the Urban Duck Keeper's Prayers

 During the breeding season, the use of a high quality gamebird breeder or waterfowl breeder is recommended.
 Don’t forget to provide the breeders with oyster shell during the breeder season but remove it at other times of the year as continued ingestion of the calcium source can cause organ damage.

 Feeding of ducklings is where there is a great deal of difference in practices.
 Most breeders feed ducklings a good quality duck starter/grower but some supplement that (especially with very young ducklings) with finely chopped egg yolks live Meal Worms, (actually the larvae of a beetle) etc. Sprinkling the hard boiled egg yolks on the backs of newly hatched ducklings may stimulate their instinct to feed, which is critical particularly with white ducklings.
-Also, including some domestic bantam ducklings hatched about the same time can be helpful since they can teach the Mandys to eat.
+Also, including some domestic bantam ducklings hatched about the same time can be helpful since they can teach the Mandies to eat.
 Once the ducklings are a few days old, sprinkling finely chopped fresh grass clippings into very shallow water pans can be beneficial but be sure that the ducklings do not get soaked as soaking can be fatal.
 Put such pans on the wire bottomed brooders at first only when someone can be close by to watch how the ducklings react.
 Keep the ducklings on the starter/grower for 4-6 weeks until they are well feathered and then gradually switch them over to grower pellets.

 Whether one is dealing with adult stock or growing ducklings, it cannot be stressed too much that Mandarins require clean drinking and bathing water.
 The failure to provide that will result in poorly conditioned, unhealthy birds.
 They will drink less and will bathe less frequently in dirty water.